Gruftikus/tes4ll/README.txt

 Source code
 ===========
 The source code should be freely available from Github (https://github.com/Gruftikus/tes4ll.git).
 You can check out the repository and compile tes4ll from scratch.
-In order to do so, you also need the Landscape and Heightmap Editing Tool and Library (https://github.com/Gruftikus/lltool).
-Please follow the instructions there for all external packages.
+Please follow the instructions on Github.

-For tes4ll the niflib library is required in addition.
-Make a directory "externals" in tes4ll.
-Download niflib, and unpack its source code to tes4ll/externals/niflib.
+tes4ll is based on the Landscape and Heightmap Editing Tool and Library (https://github.com/Gruftikus/lltool).

 Version and changelog
 =====================